truth table: test_truth_table_tests

 return (x, y) == (False, True)

-• exclusive_disjunction has two if statements I try to combine them
+• exclusive_disjunction has two if statements I can put them together as one

 def exclusive_disjunction(x, y):